kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 We rarely only have data from a process; as engineers we also have additional, first-principles knowledge about the system being investigated.
 We can always embed this information in the data.

-An example that was mentioned in the :ref:`section of data preprocessing <LVM-preprocessing>` was that of a distillation column.
+An example that was mentioned in the :ref:`section of data preprocessing <LVM_preprocessing>` was that of a distillation column.
 The inverse temperature is known to more correlated to the vapour pressure, known from first-principles modelling.
 Using the temperature variable by itself will lead to an adequate model, but the transformed variable can lead to a better model.
 We sometimes leave both variables in the model: the temperature and the calculated inverted temperature.

 Exercises
 ==========